 If you prefer walking or gliding, you can still enjoy fresh air and crisp snow.
 Slip on some snowshoes and discover the quiet beauty of snowshoeing or XC skiing along pristine trails with snow-covered trees at the Minna Anthony Nature Center, Thousand Islands Land Trust and the Indian River Lakes Conservancy trails.

 Be a tourist!

 There’s no need to drive for hours and hours to feel like you’re a tourist on vacation.
 Find some time this winter enjoying all the activities taking place close to home.
-Gather a group of friends and and check out a local winter festival like the 15th Annual Feb Fest Downtown Kingston, Snowtown USA Film Festival or the 2020 Fire and Ice Celebration!
+Gather a group of friends and and check out a local winter festival like the 15th Annual Feb Fest Downtown Kingston, or the 30th Annual Polar Dip !
 Don’t forget your toques!
 Better yet, use the cooler weather as an excuse to stop by nearby attractions that can get crowded at other times of year — like the NYS Zoo , the Aquatarium or your favorite restaurant or coffee shop — and take your time, enjoy and take in the winter wonderland right in your backyard.

 Drop a Line!